A Box is a container for other components. Boxes are used to define the layout and structure of your pages.

 A horizontal dashed line will now be between the two rows.
 Clicking the horizontal line will join the adjacent rows back into a single row.
 Different breakpoints can be set on different device modes.

 Adding backgrounds and borders

 Boxes are one of the only components that allow you to add certain styles such as backgrounds, borders, rounded corners, and shadows.
-You can wrap multiple, or even just single, elements in a Box to add more visual styles.
+You can wrap multiple, or even just a single element in a Box to add more visual styles.

 By default, the height of a Box is set to be driven by its content.
 A second option found in the "Height" panel will automatically stretch the height of a Box to match the tallest element or Box found in the same row.

 Elements directly inside a Box can be hidden or displayed while within different device modes.
-In the right pane of a selected Box, you'll see the Visibility panel that shows a direct representation of the elements inside the Box.
+In the styles sidebar of a selected Box, you'll see the Visibility panel that shows a direct representation of the elements inside the Box.
 To hide or display an element, click on the rectangle in the panel that matches the element inside the page.